 Can I turn off motion detection for one or more Detects?

-Yes, you can turn off motion detection for any Detect that’s installed on a door if you only want open-close detection.
+Yes, you can turn off motion detection for any Detect that’s installed on a door if you only want open or close detection.
 For instance, this can be useful for sliding doors with curtains.
 Curtains can move and set off the motion sensor, but you still might want to know when the door opens and closes.
-This option is in the Nest app: Settings Security Select Home and Guarding or Away and Guarding Motion detection Tap the switch next to the Detect to turn motion detection on or off.
+This option is in the Nest app: Settings Security Select Home and Guarding or Away and Guarding Motion detection Turn motion detection on or off.

 Note: If you want the motion detection setting on a Detect to be the same for both Home and Guarding and Away and Guarding, you'll have to go into each security level.